Baptisia leucophaea (Plains Wild Indigo)

 Flower: Flower shape: irregular Cluster type: raceme

-[photo of flowers] Dense cascading racme of creamy yellow pea-shaped flowers, often touching the ground from the weight of the blooms.
-Flowers are ¾ to 1 inch long, with a broad upper petal (standard) flaring up, cleft in the middle, the large lateral wings below it extending forward, enclosing from above but spreading below to reveal the two keel petals underneath.
-The tubular calyx holding the flower has short silky hairs and a short stalk, with a leafy bract at the base of the stalk.
+[photo of flowers] Dense cascading raceme 4 to 8 inches (10 to 20 cm) long of creamy yellow pea-shaped flowers, often touching the ground from the weight of the blooms.
+Flowers are ¾ to 1 inch (20 to 28 mm) long, with a broad upper petal (standard) flaring up, notched in the middle, the large lateral wings below it extending forward, flanking the keel underneath.
+The tubular calyx holding the flower has short silky hairs and a short stalk, with a hairy, leafy bract at the base of the stalk.

 Leaves and stem: Leaf attachment: alternate Leaf type: compound Leaf type: palmate